AUGMXNT/llm-tracker.info-vault/info/Code Assistants.md

 # Other
 Maybe useful, but not going to organize...
-* https://mutable.ai/ - another talk to your codebase app (also creates tests, reviews PRs, refactors folders, autodoc) - maybe need to compare/contrast to Cody/Bloop (see also https://news.ycombinator.com/item?id=30458465)
 * https://www.codium.ai/ - write tests
 * https://writer.mintlify.com/ Auto comment/document
 * https://readable.so/ - auto comment